homiedopie/beberlei.de/2008/06/21/on-frameworks-and-javascript-coupling.rst

 View Helper on my own or wait until somebody else releases one.

 But why not write javascript?
-Its very easy with all those libraries and addresses most cross browser incompabilities: `One Django <http://www.b-list.org/weblog/2006/jul/02/django-and-ajax/>`_, `one Zend Framework developer <http://www.builtfromsource.com/2006/12/20/does-ajax-have-a-place-in-the-application-framework/>`_
+Its very easy with all those libraries and addresses most cross browser incompatibilities: `One Django <http://www.b-list.org/weblog/2006/jul/02/django-and-ajax/>`_, `one Zend Framework developer <http://www.builtfromsource.com/2006/12/20/does-ajax-have-a-place-in-the-application-framework/>`_